John Dortmunder

 John Archibald Dortmunder is a fictional character created by Donald E. Westlake.
 He is the protagonist of 14 novels and 11 short stories published between 1970 and 2009.
 He first appeared in the novel The Hot Rock, published in 1970.

 Westlake originally intended The Hot Rock to feature his Parker character and to publish it under his Richard Stark pseudonym.
 However, the plot involves a precious gem that is stolen, lost, reacquired, stolen again, lost again (and so forth), which seemed too comical a situation for a hard-boiled creation like Parker.
 Westlake therefore rewrote the novel with a more bumbling and likable cast of characters, led by a pessimistic, hard-luck, professional thief.
 A neon sign for DAB beer, an acronym for "Dortmunder Actien Brauerei", provided the name for the book's new protagonist.

 A career criminal and a "planner," creating schemes for burglaries and assigning responsibilities to his team, Dortmunder is similar to Parker in several ways.

 He is tall, with stooped shoulders and "lifeless thinning hair-colored hair" and has a disreputable "hangdog" face; he rarely smiles.
 He shares an apartment in Manhattan on East 19th Street with longtime girlfriend May Bellamy, a supermarket cashier.
-Unlike Parker, however, Dortmunder is a nonviolent character whose schemes start out to be fairly straightforward but usually turn out to be outlandish and over-the-top.
+Unlike Parker, however, Dortmunder is a nonviolent character whose schemes start out fairly straightforward but usually turn out outlandish and over-the-top.